huggingface/pytorch-image-models/README.md

 - [Citing](#citing)

 ## What's New
+## Oct 19, 2024
+* Cleanup torch amp usage to avoid cuda specific calls, merge support for Ascend (NPU) devices from [MengqingCao](https://github.com/MengqingCao) that should work now in PyTorch 2.5 w/ new device extension autoloading feature.
+Tested Intel Arc (XPU) in Pytorch 2.5 too and it (mostly) worked.

 ## Oct 16, 2024
 * Fix error on importing from deprecated path `timm.models.registry`, increased priority of existing deprecation warnings to be visible